DavidRaab/website/content/posts/2022-10-25-generic-equality.md

 ---

 Lately I implemented my own immutable Queue and came upon a problem implementing equality for it.
-The problem goes like this.
-You want a generic data-type that supports equality.
+The problem goes like this: You want a generic data-type that supports equality.
 But it only should support equality if the generic type also supports equality.

 Seems a little bit weird?
-But F# has this built-in probably without that you realize this.
-At least i did not.

-Here is an example with a list.

-You can write the following in F#.
+But this is actually a common problem in F# that is already solved without that you probably even noticed that this is a problem.
+At least I did not realize it until I tried to implement a Queue with equality myself.

+But to introduce the problem.
+Let's talk about `List` in F#.
+Currently you can write this.

 ```fsharp
 [1;2;3] = [1;2;3]
 ```

-In F# you can compare two lists.
-The above statement will return `true` as the list itself is equal.
-But equality depends on he types inside the list.
-Here it is `int`.
+In F# you can compare two lists (Something you cannot do in C# for example).
+The above statement will return `true` because both lists are equal.
+But if equality works or not depends on the type inside the list.
+In the above example it is `int`.

-When you use F# this doesn't look surprising.
-But you probably also know that list can also contain types that has no equality.
-This would be for example a function.
+But when you use a type that has now equality like a function.

 ```fsharp
 let double x = x * 2
 [id;double] = [id;double]
 ```

-When you write code like this, you get the compiler-error
+Then you get a compile-error

     The type '('a -> 'a)' does not support the 'equality' constraint because it is a function type

 Or in other words equality for a list depends on the generic type you use.
-Let's try to implement our own `List` to see the problem more clear and how we solve this.
+Let's try to implement our own `List` to see the problem more clear and how to solve this.

 ## Our own List